fenixkz/rl_journey/Lesson-4/theory.md

 p(\tau; \theta) = p(s_0) \prod_{t=0}^{T-1} \pi_\theta(a_t | s_t) p(s_{t+1} | s_t, a_t)
 $$

 Or in other words, it's the probability of the initial state times the cumulative product of the probabilities of each action we took (given the state we were in) and the probabilities of the environment transitioning to the next state (given our state and action).
+The only thing that we know is $\pi_\theta(a_t | s_t)$ which is basically the output of our neural network.
+I wish there was a way to get rid of these other terms...

-The logarithm has a wonderful property: $\log(X \cdot Y) = \log X + \log Y$.
+Luckily, the logarithm has a wonderful property: $\log(X \cdot Y) = \log X + \log Y$.
 Applying this:

 $$
 \log p(\tau; \theta) = \log p(s_0) + \sum_{t=0}^{T-1} \left( \log \pi_\theta(a_t | s_t) + \log p(s_{t+1} | s_t, a_t) \right)